-by the Titanic explorer Robert Ballard (he discovered the wreck in 1985), which shows films about the ship.
+the Titanic explorer Robert Ballard (he discovered the wreck in 1985), which shows films about the ship.
 From time to time new exhibits are added; one of these is the original plan used during the British Titanic Inquiry held one month after the sinking.
 The historic plan was a vital reference tool and contains markings indicating where the liner struck the iceberg.
 The inquiry concluded that the loss of the liner had been brought about by "excessive speed."
 Tours of the center are self-guided; audio guides are available in seven languages and cost £3.
 Tickets can be bought online (5% cheaper); the least crowded time to go is on Sunday morning.
-Every Sunday afternoon teas by the grand staircase in the Titanic Suite are held and must be booked in advance.
-They cost £23, or £29 with a glass of Heidseck Monopole Champagne, the official champagne of RMS Titanic.
-On the first Friday of each month, 'After Hours at Titanic Belfast' offers an atmospheric experieince in the gallery with Titanic characters in period costume.
+On selected Sundays, afternoon tea is hosted by the grand staircase in the Titanic Suite, but must be booked in advance.
+The cost is £24, £29 with a glass of Prosseco, or £34 with a glass of Heidsieck Monopole Champagne, the official champagne of the RMS Titanic.